KunyiLockeLin/AnemoneerEngine/README.md

 # Feature:
   - Comptuer Graphics's power is by Vulkan.
 VulkanSDK is a only third party llibrary.
-  - Support mutli-viewports.
+  - Support mutli-viewports, post processing.
   - Support simple light and camera control.
   - Support vertex, geometry, and fragment shader.
   - Support Phong shading and PBR(Physically-Based Rendering)
-  - Support post processing
   - Support diffuse/baseColor map.
   - Support skeletal animation(Only for gltf) and attach obj.
   - For model  - obj, mtl, gltf.